EricRisher/personal-portfolio/README.md

 ## Usage

-* After clicking the red 'Generate Password' button, enter the desired length of your password, as well as approve desired character types by clicking the buttons.
+* After determining password criteria and password length click the red "Generate Password" button.

-* Once you have finsihed selecting desired boxes, your new password will appear in the box!
+* Once you have finsihed, your new password will appear in the box!

 ## Deployed Application
 You can view the live application